damiano-cmd/BSGUI/README.md

 # BSGUI
 A GUI for python's BS4 api.
+It parses HTML.

 # USE